timbeaudet/knowledge_base/faq/today.md

 # Objectives for Today 2022-09-06

-- Weekly planning (a day late)
+- Writing a few emails and communication things...
-- Math and physics, getting constrained!
+- Math and physics, trying to get a fixed length pendulum constraint rotating!
 - Also in need of Web Dev Help to create a simple roadmap page for Trailing Brakes
+- Later: Tim takes indie for a hike!

 ## NOTICE: